intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Howto/install_in_colab.md

     For Google Colab hosted runtime, ``source bigdl-nano-init`` is hardly to take effect as environment variables need to be set before jupyter kernel is started.
 ```

-To avoid version conflicts caused by `trochtext`, you should uninstall it:
+To avoid version conflicts caused by `torchtext`, you should uninstall it:

 ```python
 !pip uninstall -y torchtext